-The hot temperatures have arrived in Spain, and there is nothing better than a cold refreshing drink to cool you down.
-We look at some of the typical Spanish summer drinks for you to enjoy.
+The hot temperatures are well and truly here, and there is nothing better than a refreshing drink to cool you down.
+In this article, we look at some of the typical Spanish summer drinks for you to enjoy.

 There are many drinks to choose from including cocktails and mocktails, iced teas and coffees, and soft drinks – but if you are looking for something a little more “Spanish” with a bit of a kick to freshen up on a hot day, read on!

-Sangria, the most famous one of the Spanish summer drinks
+Sangria, the most famous of the Spanish summer drinks

 Perhaps the most well known of the summer drinks, Sangria has a rich history and is more than just a combination of wine, and fruits.
 Sangria most likely dates to the Middle Ages when water was not always safe to drink.